40 Most Disturbing Things Found In Food

 Even worse, glyphosate has been labeled as “probably carcinogenic to humans” by the United Nations International Agency for Research on Cancer, and the World Health Organization claims it can “probably” cause cancer.
 And Ben & Jerry’s isn’t the only brand that has traces of the chemical; it’s been found in Cheerios, Special K, Kashi cookies and Ritz crackers, according to tests conducted by Anresco in 2016.

-But no matter how horrible those foods are, at least in theory, they’re actual foods.
-It’s when our meal comes with a side order of the completely unexpected—rotting reptile heads, used prophylactics, hypodermic needles—that things really start to get gross.
+Unfortunately, a possible carcinogen isn’t the only scary ingredient lurking in your favorite foods — mice, rotting reptile heads, and a severed finger have all been found in packaged treats and restaurant meals.
 So if you get queasy easy, you’d best turn away, as we reveal the most disgusting side dishes ever found in food.
-And sometimes you should worry about the food itself—stay healthier and happier by avoiding these 20 Unhealthiest Foods on the Planet!
+And sometimes you should worry about the food itself—stay healthier and happier by avoiding these 75 Unhealthiest Foods on the Planet!

 Black Widow in

 And you thought the Whole Foods asparagus-water scandal was bad.
 Boston resident Jorge Fuentes found a live Black Widow spider in a bag of grapes he’d purchased from the supermarket chain.
 A Black Widow bite is rarely deadly, but its neurotoxic venom is painful and can bring on muscle cramps, vomiting, and dizziness.
 We’re experiencing the latter two right now.